ishtails/Guardian/README.md

    ```

    NOTE: You do not necessarily need to setup GMAIL / CLOUDINARY environments to run the server, they are only needed for specific functions like sending Email & updating images. <br/><br/>
-   NOTE: Google App Password is not the same as your regular password [Guide](https://support.google.com/accounts/answer/185833?hl=en)
+   NOTE: Google App Password is not the same as your regular password! ([Guide](https://support.google.com/accounts/answer/185833?hl=en))

 5. Start docker & then run the following command to start redis & mongoDB containers (Verify all containers are running in docker):